Medware-Front-End/Medware-Frontend/README.md

 # Medware

-A college Flutter + Java Spring Boot project implementing software architecture.
+A college Flutter + Java Spring Boot project implementing software architectures and designs.

 This repository covers the frontend of the whole project.